Christopher Malcolm

-Christopher Malcolm (19 August 1946 – 15 February 2014) was a Scottish-Canadian actor, theatrical producer, and director.
+Christopher Malcolm (19 August 1946 – 15 February 2014) was a British-Canadian actor, director, and producer.
 He first achieved notoriety for his role as Brad Majors in the original stage production of The Rocky Horror Show.

 Early life and education

-Malcolm was born in Aberdeen to William Malcolm, a farmer, and his wife Paddy English.
+Malcolm was born on 19 August 1946 in Aberdeen to William Malcolm, a farmer, and his wife Paddy English.
 He was brought up in Canada after his family emigrated to British Columbia in the late 1940s, with his family running a farm in Vernon.
 He attended the University of British Columbia, where he worked and studied theatre, but later dropped out to co-found the Powerhouse Theatre in Vernon.
 He moved back to the UK at age 19, living with a grandmother in Essex.